deividcaikin/endofmodulereadme/README.md

 This project is a Python implementation for managing a shopping database, including user registration, login with multi-factor authentication (MFA), role management, and product management.
 The project uses MySQL as the database and is designed to be run in a Jupyter Notebook environment together with local instalation of MySql database with login details.
 It also provides unit testing capabilities.

+Main focus of this project is to show encryption and MFA capabilities with fully functional DB and data exchange capabilities.

+As this project is implemented using local DB and Jupyter Notebook most of the code references will be specified as "Run code 'SECION 6', 'SECTION 7' etc."

 -----

 ## Libraries Required